stephane-caron/lipm_walking_controller/README.md

 ## Installation

-Compilation has been tested on Ubuntu 14.04 (gcc/clang) with ROS Indigo.
+Compilation has been tested on Ubuntu 14.04 (gcc/clang) with ROS Indigo and Ubuntu 16.04 (gcc) with ROS Kinetic.

 ### Dependencies